tanya-tm/SQL-Case-Studies/Olympiad Exam Case Study/README.md

 # Problem Statement

 Now, the objective is to validate the student response and present it in a single table with list of columns mentioned below using SQL.
-Required output table with column data
+<p> Required output table with column data

 Output Column names -